 My name is Gary Garber, and I have been teaching physics at Boston University Academy since 1999.
 I had my start in teaching, presenting shows at a local planetarium in 1987 while attending the Loomis Chaffee School in Connecticut.
 I then studied Astronomy at Haverford and Optics and Chaotic Dynamics at Bryn Mawr College.
 After teaching physics and math at the Germantown Friends School, I studied photonics and biophysics at Boston University.
 At BUA I have taught physics, math, and engineering.
 I supervised the science research and senior thesis programs, coached the Science Team and the Robotics Team for several years.
 Two years ago, I spent a sabbatical year at Tufts University working in the Center for Engineering Education and Outreach.
 The CEEO is known for pioneering work with LEGO Mindstorms Robots and LabView Educational Software products.
 At the CEEO I was the Design Team lead focused on developing software to allow students to engage in collaborative sense making for inquiry based science.
 I am also actively involved in the physics teacher community and I am the past-president of the New England Section of the American Association of Physics Teachers.
 Outside of the classroom I enjoy running, robotics, model trains, rockets, and airplanes.
 In a former life I was a private pilot and while on sabbatical I also led a team of BUA faculty to fly an experiment on a NASA Reduced Gravity flight.
-I spent several weeks last summer in Colombia where my wife, Catalina, who teaches math at East Boston High School is from, and with my sons Alejandro who is 9, and Leonardo, who is 5.
-I am currently finishing a book on the new LEGO Mindstorm EV3 kit which should be available in September from Packt Publishing.
+I spent several weeks last summer in Colombia where my wife, Catalina, who teaches math at East Boston High School is from, and with my sons Alejandro who is 12, and Leonardo, who is 8.
+I have written two books on the new LEGO Mindstorm EV3 kit which are available from Packt Publishing and on Amazon.

 Physics at BUA